wrk-flow/php-api-sdk-builder/README.md

 - ✅ Uses PSR packages you already use for HTTP/S communication
 - 🏆 Forcing type strict implementation for input (request options) and output (`Response`)
 - 🎗 Encouraging `Data transfer objects`
-- 🎭 Re-usable headers using objects
+- 🎭 Re-usable and configurable headers using objects

 [📖 Read the documentation](https://php-sdk-builder.wrk-flow.com)